apnadkarni/blt/man/graph.rst

     Specify the prefix for a command used to communicate with scrollbars for this axis.

+  **-scrollincrement** *numPixels*

+    Sets the maximum limit of the axis scroll region.
+If *maxValue* is "", the maximum limit is calculated using the largest data value.
+The default is "".

   **-scrollmax** *maxValue*

     Sets the maximum limit of the axis scroll region.
 If *maxValue* is "",